Virginia Wesleyan University Alumni News and Accomplishments

 Kevin Otey '06 was recently appointed Director of Strategic Initiatives, Hampton Roads Community Action Program.

 Alyssa (Kozak) Worrell '06 and her husband welcomed their second son, Matthew Phillip, on May 30, 2016.
-Big brother TJ is loving his little brother.

 Monica Mapp '03 recently moved to Leicestershire, United Kingdom to complete her PhD in Sociology at the University of Leicester, where her research focus is the sociology of fashion.
-She received her MA in Fashion Business from the University for the Creative Arts in the UK and has been working as a fasion researcher for two designers in London.
+She received her MA in Fashion Business from the University for the Creative Arts in the UK and has been working as a fashion researcher for two designers in London.
 Monica has worked the last four seasons at London Fashion Week.

 Courtney Walston '04 has recently joined Berkshire Hathaway HomeServices Florida Properties Group as a Real Estate Sales Executive.
 Prior to real estate, Walston worked with the Naval Criminal Investigative Service and is currently still a special agent for them.